code-ninja/in-60-seconds/PITCHME.md

 @ul
 - Enable bots for our app.
-- Create a Bot, which generates an OAth token.
+- Create a Bot, which generates an OAuth token.
 - Use Python so that our bot can @color[darkblue](*listen_to*) and @color[darkblue](*respond_to*) messages from Slack.
 - Install our App to our Workspace
 - Invite the Bot to a channel where it can respond to.